binark/query-predicate/README.md

 }
 ```

-There is not a restriction for the fields in your filter.
-You should at least implements the **Filter** interface.
-But it is recommended to extends the **BaseFilter** class or another top level filter class to inherit its fields.
-Anyway if you want to create a custom filter from scratch, follow the example below
+There is no restriction for the fields in your filter.
+You should at least implement the **Filter**** interface.
+But it is recommended to extend the **BaseFilter**** class or another top-level filter class to inherit its fields.
+Anyway, if you want to create a custom filter from scratch, follow the example below

 ```java
 import com.binark.querypredicate.filter.Filter;